Floorp-Projects/Floorp/python/mozperftest/perfdocs/writing.rst

   change the running environment.
 - **after_runs(env)** runs after the test is done.
 - **on_exception(env, layer, exception)** called on any exception.
-Provides the layer in which the exception occured, and the exception.
+Provides the layer in which the exception occurred, and the exception.
 If the hook returns `True` the exception is ignored and the test resumes.
-If the hook returns `False`, the exception is ignored and the test ends immediatly.
+If the hook returns `False`, the exception is ignored and the test ends immediately.
 The hook can also re-raise the exception or raise its own exception.

 In the example below, the `before_runs` hook is setting the options on the fly,